Our Licensed Counselors

 Kim Jones, M.A., L.P.C.

 Kim is a Licensed Professional Counselor who received her M.A. in Counseling Psychology from the University of Colorado, Denver in 1997.
 She maintains a counseling practice working with individuals and couples and runs support groups for Anxiety/Depression and Weight loss maintenance.
 Kim holds Certificates in Life Coach Training, Prepare and Enrich relationship Training and Eye Movement Desensitization and Reprocessing (EMDR).
 Kim’s experience and training allows her to help others navigate through life’s difficulties and stresses.
 She enjoys connecting with and empowering people to resolve issues, so that they can move toward desired change and healing in their lives and relationships.
-She has served in international missions throughout her life and has a passion for people serving in ministry.
+Kim and her husband have served in international missions throughout their lives and have a passion for people serving in ministry.
+Kim enjoys taking time away to rest and doing outdoor activities with her family.

 Gordon J. Kieft, M.Div., M.A., L.P.C.